 4.6.1 Before a person may be subjected to a serious disciplinary sanction for violation of this policy, the University must establish that the Responding Party is responsible for an alleged violation(s) by a preponderance of the evidence (i.e., that it is more likely than not that the Responding Party violated this policy).
 This determination must be based solely on the information presented, which may include, but is not limited to, pertinent records (e.g., complaints, police reports, investigation reports), exhibits (e.g., photographs, audio/video information, electronic communications including social media), and written and oral statements.
 Formal rules of evidence and procedure do not apply.

-4.7.1 If the Associate Vice Chancellor of Equity, Diversity and Compliance determines that the most appropriate means for addressing the complaint is through an investigation, the Associate Vice Chancellor will appoint an investigator will be identified and appointed.
+4.7.1 If the Director of Investigations and Title IX Compliance determines that the most appropriate means for addressing the complaint is through an investigation, the Director will appoint an investigator will be identified and appointed.